 Adrian Mourby is an award-winning writer and producer.
-He is a regular contributor to The Independent and Independent on Sunday.
+He is also a journalist, writing for 25 publications worldwide.
 His books are now also available to download on Amazon Kindle.

 Adrian has published seven books, including the novels We Think the World of Him (1996) The Four of Us (1997) Wishdaughter (2004) and Islands in the Desert (2012).
 He wrote two series of BBC Radio 4's comedy Whatever Happened To...? the further adventures of various fictional characters for which he won the Sony Silver Award for Creative Writing on Radio.